danepod/express-hypermedia/README.md

 This library provides the necessary abstractions to easily create hypermedia APIs using [express](https://expressjs.com/).
 It supports [Siren](https://github.com/kevinswiber/siren) and [Collection+JSON](http://amundsen.com/media-types/collection/format/).
 Also, additional formats can be used when implemented using the supplied interfaces.

 ## Example project
 An example of `express-hypermedia` in use can be found at https://github.com/danepod/movie-database.
 This sample project features a small API for movies, demonstrating how to define Resources, ResourceIdentifiers, and making use of content negotiation.
-It shows how to generate [Siren](https://github.com/kevinswiber/siren) and [Collection+JSON](http://amundsen.com/media-types/collection/format/) responses easily and how to leverage the built-in error handling.
+It shows how to generate Siren and Collection+JSON responses easily and how to leverage the built-in error handling.
 It also demonstrates the usage of an [external adapter](https://github.com/danepod/hal-adapter) to leverage the [HAL](http://stateless.co/hal_specification.html) format.
+Besides demonstrating the usage of these features, it shows a simple structure to organize the source code for a project using `express-hypermedia`.

 ## Installation
 Because `express-hypermedia` is part of my bachelor's thesis I cannot open-source and publish it until I finished the work on my thesis.
 As a result of this, it is not available through npm yet.
 For now, the installation process is as follows:

-*Requirements: NodeJS 8.9.4*
+*Requirements: NodeJS >= 8.9.4*

 1. Download this repository (*the following commands assume you use a terminal with the repository's folder active*)
 2. Install dependencies: `npm install`, this also automatically compiles the project via TypeScript